The Bankrate promise

 How to find a mortgage lender

 Are you looking for a mortgage to buy a home, or want to refinance your loan to a new one?
 Here are some quick tips on getting the best mortgage and finding the right mortgage lender:

-- Compare rates from multiple lenders.
-Look for the lender that offers you the best rate and good terms to match.
+- Compare rates from multiple lenders: Look for the lender that offers you the best rate and good terms to match.
+Get loan estimates from multiple lenders so you can compare offers and find the right mortgage for you.
 You can compare mortgage rates easily through Bankrate.

 Mortgage bankers typically originate or initiate home loans and often provide the funding for them.
 During the home loan process, mortgage bankers will determine whether to approve a borrower for a loan.
 They’ll also service the loan.
 Because mortgage bankers typically work for one financial institution and can only offer products and rates set by that institution, it’s important for borrowers to shop around and compare multiple mortgage offers.